kamoah233/CS-471-PROJECT/CPUSCHED/README.md

 g++ -o main  main.cpp fifo.cpp sjf.cpp priority.cpp

-## The program can be run in Terminal using the folLowing command:
+## The program can be run in Terminal using the following command: